-Special Education Multiple Subject Single Subject CBEST (California Basic Educational Skills Test) ctcemxa ms.nesinc.com and select "C CBEST."
-Full passage of the CBI Full passage of the CBEST or test equivalency is required before admission to all of the Teacher Credential programs.
-CSET (California Subject Examinations for Teachers) ctcemxams.nesinc.com and select "CSET."
-Full passage of all CSET subtests BEFORE the deadline in the Block II semester (April 1, November 1), which is the semester before Student Teaching.
+Special Education Multiple Subject Single Subject CBEST (C CBEST (California Basic Educational Skills Test) ctcexan ns.nesinc.com and select "Cl BEST."
+Full passage of the CBE Full passage of the CBEST or test equivalency is required before admission to all o f the Teacher Credential pro grams.
+CSET (Califo ornia Subject Examinations for Teachers) ctcexa ms.nesinc.com and select "C CSET."
+Full passage of all CSET su ubtests BEFORE the deadli ne in the Block II semester (April 1, November 1) (April 1, November 1), which is the semester before Student Teaching.
 RICA (Reading Instruction Competence Assessment) rica.nesinc.com Take this exam AFTER Take this exam AFTER This exam is not required you have completed you have completed for obtaining a single EDSP 460.
 You must EDUC 460.
 You must subject credential. successfully pass this successfully pass this exam before you can exam before you can You are exempt! apply for your credential. apply for your credential.
-CalTPA (California Teaching Performance Assessment) ctcpa.nesinc.com Instructional Cycle 1 and Cycle 2 are submitted during the student teaching semester.
+CalTPA (California Teaching Performance Assessment) ctcpa.nesinc.com Instructional Cycle 1 and Cycle 2 are submitted during the student teaching semester. semester.
 CalTPA - California Teacher Performance Assessment